gnouffre/wot-cw-google-script/README.md

 ***function.gs : commun function + entry point
 ***getList.gs : contain each function called by entry point.
 ***dailySave.gs : copy file.

+Function :
+  CLANLIST => get json of all clan on map since start of application SEASONLIST => get json of all season
+  MAP => get geojson of map of the seasonid used as parameter LOADSAVE => get json of the save used as parameter ALLSAVE => get json of list of save since start of application BATTLETURNINFO => get json of all battleturn of a province.